redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 ## Making Asynchronous calls

-Now let's add soemthing closer to the original Counter demo.
+Now let's add something closer to the original Counter demo.
 To illustrate asynchronous calls, we will add another button to increment the counter 1 second after the click.

 First things first, we'll provide an additional callback `onIncrementAsync` to the UI component.